jennyknuth/dashboard/app/components/weather/weather-instructions.md

 The n.io service that determines your location, pings the [WeatherUnderground API](https://www.wunderground.com/weather/api/) for weather data, and displays the results above has already been built for you.

-Once you start the services, n.io will detect your phone's location when you use your phone to log in to your unique nio.school mobile site [{{MOBILE_URL}}]({{MOBILE_URL}}).
+Once you start the services, n.io will detect your phone's location when you connect to your unique nio.school mobile site [{{MOBILE_URL}}]({{MOBILE_URL}}).
 In addition, when you enter your name and mobile phone number into the specified block, n.io will send you a text message with the weather information.

 ### Designer Instructions
 1. Go to [https://designer.n.io](https://designer.n.io), to access the designer